lazarus0x1337/lazarus0x1337.github.io/_posts/2025-08-13-logic-flow-lab.md

 and we can easily customise the script to perform other attacks.
 ![turbo-intruder](/assets/turbo-intruder.png "turbo-intruder")

-If the attack works you should receive a collaborator ingithub-verified-emailsteraction within Turbo Intruder.
-This means the email domain is spoofable. i sort by words and i get valid responde :
+If the attack works you should receive a collaborator interaction within Turbo Intruder.
+This means the email domain is spoofable.

+I sort by words and i get valid responde :
 ![automation-trubo-email](/assets/automation-trubo-email.png "automation-trubo-email")

 ## 4. References & Resources
-for more methods about email address parsing discrepancies
- -  whitepaper by Gareth Heyes of the PortSwigger Research team : [Link](https://portswigger.net/research/splitting-the-email-atom).
+ - Whitepaper by Gareth Heyes of the PortSwigger Research team : [Link](https://portswigger.net/research/splitting-the-email-atom).
  - lab for practice : [Link](https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-bypassing-access-controls-using-email-address-parsing-discrepancies).
  - tools for fuzzing : [Link](https://github.com/PortSwigger/splitting-the-email-atom/tree/main/tools).
  - [Turbo Intruder](https://portswigger.net/bappstore/9abaa233088242e8be252cd4ff534988).